-When eaten fresh, herring has a distinct flavor similar to a sardine.
+When eaten fresh, herring has a ce.
 It's an oily fish so it flakes off in moist chunks, and the rich fatty components give herring a hearty body that's fulfilling and coats the palate.
 Pickled herring tastes quite different and tends to have a vinegary bite that works well with cream cheese, sour cream, onions, and grainy breads.

 Herring vs. Sardines

 Herring and sardines often get confused with each other, though despite the similarities there are some differences.
 First of all, while both fish are in the Clupeidae family, not all herring are in this family.
 Furthermore, sardines are in the genera Dussumieria, Escualosa, Sardina, Sardinops, and Sardinella, and herring are the genus Clupea.
 Because herring and sardines have a lot in common, some fisheries classify them the same way, calling them both as sardines.
 That means if a can of sardines gets cracked open at happy hour, it could be young herring instead.
 Both are oily fish that swim in schools and have the same silvery fins with a touch of blue and black to them.

 Herring can be broiled, sauteed, fried, baked, and even pickled.
 The popular appetizer rollmops is a German food featuring pickled herring rolled around a gherkin or pickled onion.
 Pickled herring salad also proves prevalent in Russian cuisine, most notably Herring Under a Fur Coat, a layered dish featuring the fish along with grated boiled vegetables, onion, mayonnaise, hard-boiled eggs, and shaved beets.
 Try it out in one of these traditional dishes and then experiment with herring in other ways.

 Where to Buy Herring

 Canned and pickled herring get sold at many Eastern European specialty stores, both physical ones and online.
 It's a popular dish in Jewish cuisine, and visiting a Jewish deli or grocery is a good way to find it.

 Some fishmongers may sell herring fresh, but it's not common unless you happen to live in a country in which it's consumed heavily.
 Smoked herring is more readily available canned and under the name kippers.